clearhaus/gateway-api-docs/website/content/gateway/api_reference/resources/debits/sender_information.md

 weight: 177
 ---
 ##### Sender information
-Information about the sender is required for debits under certain circumstances to be compliant with card scheme rules.
 See the partner guideline for more details.

 Intra-EEA, mentioned below, includes the United Kingdom and Gibraltar.